bglarkin/wwp_terpenes/terpenes_indicators.md

 Data wrangling is shown here because much of the source data is modified to produce the figure.

+Graphics outputs (not shown) are doubled in size and have all object sizes doubled as well to improve clarity when shrunk, as per publisher guidelines.

 ``` r
 terpene_heatmap_data <-
   data$terpene %>%